Need more info about appliance standards, building codes, or energy efficiency? Scroll down for a list or click on a category.

 The Federal Energy Management Program provides information, training, technical assistance, financial support, and demonstrations to help reduce energy waste in federal buildings.
 The FEMP site includes news and events, descriptions of technical and financial assistance options, showcase facilities, and procurement guidelines.

 FTC resources on energy labeling for consumer products, retail sales of electricity, environmental marketing claims, insulation and home energy issues, and fuel and automotive products.
-FTC site describing the appliance labeling law
+FTC site describing appliance labeling.

 The office of Energy Efficiency is encouraging efficient energy use throughout Canada.
 Their site includes program descriptions, publications lists, and some on-line publications.